-It may be a “best-kept secret,” but central Texas has some of the best spots for fly fishing in America.
+It may be a “best-kept secret,” but central Texas has some of the best fly fishing in America.
 With Texas native and fly fishing expert Aaron Reed as your guide, enjoy dozens of wades and paddles, all within easy reach of Austin.
 Discover secluded spring creeks braced by soaring limestone cliffs.
 Wade in broad pools dotted with lily pads and stands of water willow.
-Fish in neighborhood ponds and float deep, slow rivers.
+Paddle deep, slow rivers.
 Easy-to-follow narrative, detailed maps, and gorgeous color photographs make it easy to “Go fishing now!” even if you have only a few hours to spare.

 There’s something for every angler in central Texas.
-Visit the nation’s southernmost trout fishery in the Canyon Lake tailwaters.
-Find seven species in a single day, including the native Guadalupe bass and the Rio Grande cichlid.
+Visit the nation’s southernmost trout fishery on the Canyon Lake tailwaters.
+Find seven species in a single day, including the native Guadalupe bass and the only cichlid native to the United States.
 Fly Fishing Austin and Central Texas is your passport to the challenges and rewards of angling in this unique and beautiful region.

 A look inside: